3 minute read

 7. The learner in need

-After distinguishing between these seven types of learners in the classroom, it’s necessary to fully understand the common levels of readiness, ability and interest that apply to each.
+After distinguishing between these seven types of learners in the classroom, it’s necessary to fully understand the common levels of readiness, ability, and interest that apply to each.
 Once these different elements have been identified in each learner, specific techniques can be implemented to engage each type of pupil in the most effective way.